 Ground source heat pumps use the earth as a heat source, taking advantage of the stable temperatures in the ground to provide heat and hot water for the home.

 Ground source heat pumps are not a new concept and have been around since the 19th century.
 This technology became very popular in Sweden in the 1970s and since then units have been sold worldwide.
-As of 2004, over a million units have been installed and used globally.

 How do ground source heat pumps work?